Infant Development

 Birth to school-entry eligibility

-The Supported Child Development Program (SCD) is intended for children who require extra support to be included in a community early learning or child care centre.
-To receive this support, the completion of a Support Guide and evidence of a developmental delay or disability in physical, cognitive, communicative or social/emotional/behavioral areas is required.
-Inclusive community child care settings can include group daycare programs, preschool programs and family daycare homes.
+The Inclusive Childcare Program (ICP) is intended for children who require extra support to be included in a community early learning or childcare centre.
+To receive this support, the completion of a Support Guide and evidence of a developmental delay or disability in physical, cognitive, communicative or social/emotional/behavioural areas is required.
+Inclusive community childcare settings can include group daycare programs, preschool programs and family daycare homes.

 This Program: